-The laboratory will be used to assess your chemical knowledge and document your ability to:
+The laboratory will used to assess your chemical knowledge and document your ability to:

-- read and follow experimental protocols; - properly set up and safely manipulate laboratory equipment; - plan and execute experiments, including the use of the chemical literature; - maintain accurate records of experimental work; - analyze data statistically and assess reliability of results;
+- read and follow experimental protocols; - properly set up and safely manipulate laboratory equipment; - plan and execute experiments, including the use of the chemical literature; - maintain accurate records of experimental work; - analyze data statistically and assess reliability of results; - prepare effective written scientific reports;

-- Page 4 - prepare effective written scientific reports; - use mathematical representations of physical phenomena; - use and understand modern instrumentation; - use computers for chemical applications; - retrieve specific information from the chemical literature; - work cooperatively in problem solving situations.
+- use mathematical representations of physical phenomena; - use and understand modern instrumentation; - use computers for chemical applications; - retrieve specific information from the chemical literature; - work cooperatively in problem solving situations.

 What will happen in lab?
-We will begin the semester with a review of mathematical principles needed for quantum mechanics and introduce you to some software that can do some of the algebra and plotting for you.
+We will begin the semester with a review of mathematical principles needed for quantum mechanics.